codesharedot/quantum-resistant-ledger-price/README.md

-# waves price
+# maidsafecoin price

-Gets the waves price with Python (from JSON).
+Gets the maidsafecoin price with Python (from JSON).

 https://pythonbasics.org